sysint09/datasciencecoursera/CodeBook.md

 www.smartlab.ws
 ==================================================================

-For each record it is provided the mean and standard deviation AVERAGE for each activity and each subject of these variable:
+For each record it is provided the mean and standard deviation AVERAGE for each activity and each subject of a 79-feature vector.

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.

 Therefor the data set has got:
 - activity: label of activity